srk810/AZ-220-Microsoft-Azure-IoT-Developer/MSLearn/Modules/L03-setup-the-development-environment/01-Setup-Development-Environment.md

 1. Download and Install the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download)

-    > [!NOTE] You're selecting the .NET Core 3.1 release because it is the most recent LTS ("Long-Term Support") release.
+    > **Note**: You're selecting the .NET Core 3.1 release because it is the most recent LTS ("Long-Term Support") release.

 ## Install Visual Studio Code

 1. Download and Install the [Visual Studio Code](https://code.visualstudio.com) editor.

-    > [!NOTE] .NET Framework 4.5 is required for Visual Studio Code when installing on Windows.
+    > **Note**: .NET Framework 4.5 is required for Visual Studio Code when installing on Windows.
 If you are using Windows 7, please ensure [.NET Framework 4.5](https://www.microsoft.com/en-us/download/details.aspx?id=30653) is installed.

 2. Go to the Visual Studio Marketplace and install the following extensions for Visual Studio Code: